amadeus4dev/developer-guides/docs/sdks/node-sdk.md

 ```

 !!! warning
-    Remember that direct hard coding your credentials in your code is not the best practice due to the potential exposure them to others.
+    Remember that hardcoding your credentials is not the best practice due to the potential exposure to others.
 Read more about best practices for [secure API key storage](https://developers.amadeus.com/blog/best-practices-api-key-storage).

 Alternatively, you can initialize by setting up environment variables.
 In Node, we like to use [dotenv package](https://www.npmjs.com/package/dotenv).